Tosincole/alx-zero_day/0x03-git/README.md

-My name is Tosin Cole updated
+My name is Tosin updated